-IHDA plans to launch Access 4% in February 2018.
-The program is designed to increase home purchase accessibility by offering a forgivable 2^{nd} mortgage of 4% of the purchase price (up to \$6,000) in down payment and/or closing cost assistance with a 30-year fixed rate 1^{st} mortgage to qualified households across Illinois.
-IHDA projects committing \$18 million of DPA through Access 4% to assist approximately 3000 households to obtain 1^{st} mortgages totaling \$385 million in CY 2018.
+IHDA launched Access 4% in February 2018.
+The program is designed to increase home purchase accessibility by offering a forgivable 2nd mortgage of 4% of the purchase price (up to \$6,000) in down payment and/or closing cost assistance with a 30-year fixed-rate 1st mortgage to qualified households across Illinois.
+IHDA projects committing \$10.8 million of DPA through Access 4% to assist approximately 2,500 households totaling approximately \$272 million in CY 2019.